 First and foremost comes meditation, because through meditation we can actually lay our hands on the machinery of the mind.
 This is imperative, for the mind-factory is already in full production: daytime, swing shift, even graveyard.
 Thoughts love to work through the weekend without pay, and they never call a strike.
 “We just get into a rhythm,” they would explain, “and we can’t stop.”
 With this powerful internal machinery always running, it is crucial to have a supervisor on the job.

 The method of meditation I teach, involves sitting quietly with eyes closed and going slowly (in the mind) through the words of an inspirational passage that appeals to you deeply.
 It might be a prayer, or a poem from one of the great mystics, or a piece of scripture from any of the world’s religions.
 This method has several direct effects on the quality of thinking.
 To begin with, it gives the mind’s machinery better raw material.

 When you sit quietly every morning with your eyes closed, concentrating completely on words that embody your highest ideals, you are giving your mind, thoughts of the purest quality to work with during the day.
 A perfect example is the opening of the Buddha’s Twin Verses, taken from the Dhammapada:

-navigate to this web-site All that we are is the result of what we have thought: we are formed and molded by our thoughts.
+All that we are is the result of what we have thought: we are formed and molded by our thoughts.
 Those whose minds are shaped by selfish thoughts cause misery when they speak or act.
 Sorrows roll over them as the wheels of a cart follow the hooves of the bullock that draws it.